hu8813/tester_push_swap/README.md

 ```
 ![Push_swap tester screenshot](screenshot.png)

-On Linux works well with valgrind
+It works well with valgrind on Linux, but may not check memory on Mac.
-On Mac it uses leaks instead valgrind, therefore Memory check may not work on Mac